Spr 2025-26

 DESCRIPTION and PRE-REQS

-This course provides an introduction to how networks underly our social, technological, and natural worlds, with an emphasis on developing intuitions for broadly applicable concepts in network analysis.
+This course provides an introduction to how networks underlie our social, technological, and natural worlds, with an emphasis on developing intuitions for broadly applicable concepts in network analysis.
 The course will include: an introduction to graph theory and graph concepts; social networks; information networks; the aggregate behavior of markets and crowds; network dynamics; information diffusion; the implications of popular concepts such as “six degrees of separation”, the “friendship paradox”, and the “wisdom of crowds”.

 No advanced mathematical knowledge is assumed.
 We will use some basic probability (random variables, expectation, independence), and will briefly review these when they are first introduced.